Yummy Plants: a vegan lifestyle website and community. We can help you start a vegan diet!

 - Servings : 10 dosas

 I absolutely love this dosa recipe!
 It’s a delicious savory gluten-free crepe.
 If you live in a cold climate, you may find this dosa batter easier to work with than the dosa batter made from urad dal, as the pesarattu dosa batter doesn’t need to be fermented.
 Once you soak the moong dal (mung beans) and rice overnight, it only takes a few minutes to make.
-Place the rice, mung beans, chilis, ginger and salt into your food processor, blender, or Vita-Mix, and you’ve got batter ready within a few minutes!
+Place the rice, mung beans, chilis, ginger and salt into your high speed blender, and you’ve got batter ready within a few minutes!

 Try it with our peanut chutney recipe!